 Avoiding the vulnerability or mitigating its effects

 Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They should:

-— Use of implementation-provided functionality to automatically check array element accesses and prevent out-of-bounds accesses.
+— Use any implementation-provided functionality to automatically check array element accesses and prevent out-of-bounds accesses.

-— Use of static analysis to verify that all array accesses are within the permitted bounds.
+— Use static analysis to verify that all array accesses are within the permitted bounds.
 Such analysis may require that source code contain certain kinds of information, for example, that the bounds of all declared arrays be explicitly specified, or that pre- and post-conditions be specified.

 — Perform sanity checks on all calculated expressions used as an array index or for pointer arithmetic.

-— Ascertain whether or not the compiler can insert bounds checks while still meeting the performance requirements of the program and direct the compiler to insert such checks where appropriate.
+— Ascertain whether the compiler can insert bounds checks while still meeting the performance requirements of the program and direct the compiler to insert such checks where appropriate.

 NOTE 1 Some guideline documents recommend only using variables having an unsigned data type when indexing an array, on the basis that an unsigned data type can never be negative.
 This recommendation simply converts an indexing underflow to an indexing overflow because the value of the variable will wrap to a large positive value rather than a negative one.
 Also, some languages support arrays whose lower bound is greater than zero, so an index can be positive and be less than the lower bound.
 Some languages support zero-sized arrays, so any reference to a location within such an array is invalid.